EmmaUche001/EmmaUche001/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel Uchenna</h1>
-<h3 align="center">I am a dedicated and results-oriented security analyst with a strong commitment to continuous learning, seeking feedback, and enhancing technical solutions to strengthen security posture and mitigate risks. </h3>
+<h3 align="center">Dedicated cybersecurity analyst with a strong computer science foundation and a Google Cybersecurity Certification, I’m passionate about fortifying digital defenses.
+Skilled in Security Information and Event Management (SIEM) tools like Splunk, I bring hands-on experience in vulnerability assessments, incident response, and threat intelligence to protect critical systems.
+I’m eager to deepen my knowledge of endpoint security, system fortification, and incident response strategies, ensuring compliance with regulatory frameworks such as NIST, OWASP, SOC 2, and ISO 27001.
+Dedicated to continuous learning and ethical cybersecurity practices, I am eager to collaborate with dynamic teams to bolster organizational resilience against evolving cyber threats. </h3>

 - 📫 How to reach me **emmanueluchenna.onyeka@gmail.com**